tjr214/tree-of-life/colors-progress.md

 - [x] 3.
 Modify the Path number rendering code to use dynamic text colors
 - [x] 4.
 Add tests to verify the functionality
 - [x] 5.
 Update documentation
+- [x] 6.
+Fix special case for bright green in King Scale (paths 14 and 22)

 ## Implementation Details